-Too much stress produced by change can make us feel exhausted and drain out all our energies.
-Therefore, one should concentrate on being resilient, vigorous, mentally calm and physically fit.
+Too much stress produced by change can make us feel exhausted and drain out all our energy.
+Therefore, one should concentrate on being resilient, vigorous, mentally calm, and physically fit.

-In order to dismiss stress and anxiety, individuals should be composed and in control to become capable of making worthy, flawless and sensible decisions.
+To dismiss stress and anxiety, individuals should be composed and in control to become capable of making worthy, flawless, and sensible decisions.

-Concentrate on workout and diet in order to stay healthy.
+Concentrate on workout and diet to stay healthy.
 Indulging in quick sessions of meditation or even walking can adequately clear your mind of wary thoughts.

-In a nutshell, change is unavoidable and absolutely necessary for all organizations today.
+In a nutshell, change is unavoidable and necessary for all organizations today.
 Hence, every individual has to get over his/her fear and be prepared to embrace it.
-While change can be terrifying and unsettling, but with the correct approach, viewpoint and activities, one can find prospects in every change.
+While change can be terrifying and unsettling, but with the correct approach, viewpoint, and activities, one can find prospects in every change.

 As Lao Tzu said: